Codervio/Stopwatch/README.md

 A `Stopwatch` measures consumption time of executed scripts in micro/nano/mill seconds format.
 It includes `pause` event to freeze consumption time.
 A stopwatch time can be named as event stopwatch name.
+Support drivers using HRTime package or native microtime.

 ## Installation